TiagoOrl/Image-Processing-CUDA/README.md

  output channels into an array of uchar4 (end of parallel region), we are back into the serial code and we use openCV again to show and write our output data.

+To generate the executable in Linux, just execute make inside terminal and:

+$ ./process in-imgs/exameple.img outputimg.jpg

 I've developed this program based of the great course CS344: Intro to Parallel Programming from NVIDIA: https://www.youtube.com/playlist?list=PLAwxTw4SYaPnFKojVQrmyOGFCqHTxfdv2